petrusen/vizchemoton/README.md

 # VizChemoton - Visualization of Reaction Networks Generated with Chemoton

-This package allows the visualization of chemical reaction networks (CRNs) generated with [Chemoton](https://github.com/qcscine/chemoton)[1] through the generation of standalone HTML files with the [amk-tools](https://github.com/dgarayr/amk_tools),[2] ultimately allowing the user to interact with the network via browser.
+This package allows the **visualization of chemical reaction networks (CRNs)** generated with [Chemoton](https://github.com/qcscine/chemoton)[1] through the generation of standalone HTML files with the [amk-tools](https://github.com/dgarayr/amk_tools),[2]ultimately allowing the user to interact with the network **just via browser**.

-The following image shows which type of visualization (network on the left, structure on the right) the HTML file permits:
 ![Example Image](./docs/example_crn_html.png)

+*The image above shows which type of visualization (network on the left, structure on the right) the HTML file permits*

 ## Introduction to Chemoton